getgrav/grav-learn/pages/07.hosting/arvixe/docs.md

 ![](php-selector.png)

-Click save for this to take effect.
+Click **Save** for this to take effect.

-You should be able to reach your site via your website URL and appending `phpinfo.php`.
+You should be able to reach your site via your website URL with `phpinfo.php` appended to the end.
 For example: `http://myarvixe.com/phpinfo.php`

 ![](phpinfo.png)